Solvent bonding: Thermoplastic and solvent compatibility

 The proper solvent choice for bonding is dependent on the solubility of the chosen thermoplastic in the solvent and the processing temperature.
 The table below provides a selection of solvents commonly used for bonding specific thermoplastics.
 Mutual solubility between a polymer and a solvent may be determined using the Hildebrand solubility parameter.
 Polymers will generally be more soluble in solvents with similar solubility parameters to their own in a given state (liquid or solid).
-The solubility parameters of polymers are not greatly affected by changes in temperature, however the solubility parameters for liquids is affected by temperature.
+The solubility parameters of polymers are not greatly affected by changes in temperature, however the solubility parameters for liquids are affected by temperature.
 Increasing the temperature lowers the free energy of mixing, promoting dissolution at the interface and interdiffusion bonding.

 Testing solvent-bonded joints

-There are three main mechanical testing methods for plastic bonding joints: tensile testing, tensile shear test and peel test.
-Tensile testing using a butt joint configuration is not very conducive to polymers, particularly thin sheets due to the challenges of mounting to the load frame.
-An epoxy may be used for mounting and can lead to failure in the epoxy / polymer interface instead of in the bonded joint.
+There are three main mechanical testing methods for plastic bonding joints: tensile testing, tensile shear test, and peel test.
+Tensile testing using a butt joint configuration is not very conducive to polymers, particularly thin sheets, due to the challenges of mounting to the load frame.
+An epoxy may be used for mounting, but can lead to failure in the epoxy/polymer interface instead of in the bonded joint.
 The most common method for testing solvent bonds is the tensile shear test using a lap joint configuration.
 Specimens are tested in shear to failure at a given overlap cross section via tensile loading.
 This testing method is particularly conducive to thin specimens due to distortion mitigation distortion in the test specimens due to the loading mechanism.
 Guidance for tensile shear testing may be found in ASTM D1002-05.